 As a games system, it has much weird promise.
 Imagine groups of gamers re-enacting famous civil disturbances on city streets, in the mode of the computer game RIOT, which will allow you to “play” uprisings in Egypt, New York, Italy and Greece.

 Don’t get any ideas, though.
 These are, after all, glasses, and aren’t going to fare well in real riot conditions.
 Also, Android devices are full of security holes, and Google will respond to an “anticipatory warrant” from the FBI for your Google Glass data.
 Did you say “Okay, Glass, video this street clash with the pigs”?
 Did you tweet through your Glass?

 But you see where it’s going.
 Apps like Curiosity have proven that networked smartphone multiplayer games can work.
 You can picture giant animated figures jumping across your glasses, emerging from around buildings to menace you on your bored, game-playing walk to work.

 These will turn out to be just popular enough to ensure that Google Glass never gets to be useful.
 Not that they were ever going to be incredibly useful for the general populace, I think, simply because most people choose not to wear glasses when possible.
 (Personally, I was holding out for the data-enabled contact lens.)

-There are people saying that the coming wave of 3D printing will lead to a landfill’s worth of “crapjects”—useless bits of shit we’ve printed out just because we could, without a moment’s thought to their utility or beauty.
+There are people saying that the coming wave of 3D printing will lead to a landfill’s worth of “crapjects” – useless bits of shit we’ve printed out just because we could, without a moment’s thought to their utility or beauty.
 You may as well complain that children make lumpy unnameable things out of plasticine.
-If you want a crapject to complain about, look at the personal technology industry of 2013 with internet watches that don’t work unless you have a phone too and their glasses that are unlikely to ever let you get a good look at the real world.
+If you want a crapject to complain about, look at the personal technology industry of 2013, with their internet watches that don’t work unless you have a phone too, and their glasses that are unlikely to ever let you get a good look at the real world through them.

 Follow Warren on Twitter: @warrenellis